wmorgan/dcos-docs/1.7/usage/tutorials/kafka/index.md

 ## Prerequisites

-- A running DC/OS cluster with 3 nodes, each with 2 CPUs and 2 GB of RAM available
+- A running DC/OS cluster with 3 private agents, each with 2 CPUs and 2 GB of RAM available
 - [DC/OS CLI](/docs/1.7/usage/cli/install/) installed

 ## Install Kafka